 Out and About

-Fairlie is the home of the world famous Fife yachts and is also Scotlandʼs First Fairtrade Village.
-Even if youʼve come to spend time visiting friends and family, to enjoy a special occasion, to sail, or golf, or trace your roots, you can still enjoy a wander along the beach or a walk up Fairlie Glen, Kaim Hill, and out on to the moor for spectacular views.
+Fairlie is the home of the world famous Fife yachts and is also Scotland’s First Fairtrade Village.
+Even if you come here for a special occasion, to spend time visiting family and friends, to sail, or golf, or trace your roots, you can still enjoy a wander along the beach or a walk up Fairlie Glen, Kaim Hill, and out on to the moor for spectacular views.

-Itʼs also an ideal base for all sorts of activities on land and sea: catch any one of four ferries from points between a 10 and a 25 minute drive away to –
+Fairlie is also the ideal base for all sorts of activity on land and sea: by catching any one of the four ferries, within a 10 to a 25 minute drive from Ferry Row, you could –

-- Cross from Wemyss Bay to Rothesay on the Isle of Bute with its ancient castle, Victorian heritage, and the unique Mount Stuart House.
+- Cross the Clyde from Wemyss Bay to Rothesay on the Isle of Bute, with its ancient castle, Victorian heritage, and the unique Mount Stuart House.

-Not forgetting the wonderful paddle steamer ʻWaverleyʼ which sails to various locations from Largs several times a week in July and August.
+Not forgetting the wonderful paddle steamer Waverley cruising to various locations from Largs in July and August.

 But if land suits you better you could try a couple of sections of the Ayrshire Coastal Path and if you miss the bus or train back, we can even pick you up.
-Or thereʼs the Kelburn Country Park, which has a variety of walks and other activities, as well as its famous graffiti covered castle.
+Or sample the many activities on offer at Kelburn Estate not least the famous Graffiti on the castle walls.

 The seaside town of Largs is only 3 miles away – a pleasant walk of under an hour with a good local bus service to bring you back after you have explored its shops, walked along the Prom and had ice cream from the famous Art Deco Nardini’s cafe.